Pookkari: Production

 Pookkari was directed by the duo Krishnan–Panju, and produced under the banner Anjugam Pictures.
 Panju edited the film under the pseudonym "Panjabi".
 It was photographed by Amritham, a relative of politician and screenwriter M. Karunanidhi.
 The story and dialogue were written by T. N. Balu.
+The scene where Muthu sings at a club was shot at Mysore Premier Studios.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan.
 The song "Kaadhalin Pon Veedhiyil", written by Panchu Arunachalam and sung by T. M. Soundararajan and S. Janaki, attained popularity.

-Release
+Release and reception

 Pookkari was released on 25 October 1973, and failed commercially.
-Kalki criticised the film for being anti-progressive towards Tamil cinema.
+Kalki criticised the film for being anti-progressive towards Tamil cinema but praised some of the cast performances.
+Navamani praised the acting, cinematography, music, dialogues and direction.